avocadoali/Quantum-Computing-Seminar-Presentation/Seminar Overview 64d5a2a647d14cc59cd27fc37061590c/Diagonal Hermetian Unitary Matrix e7163e3a52a749b5afff7d0b62e43975.md

 U^H = e^{iH}
 $$

-Sidenote: All quantum gates is represented as an unitary matrix
+Sidenote: All quantum gates is represented as an unitary matrixxx